-An automatic rewind mechanism enables the long cord of an electric vacuum cleaner to reside inside the vacuum cleaner's case when not in use.
+An automatic rewind mechanism is what allows the long cord of an electric vacuum cleaner to be stored inside the vacuum cleaner's case when not in use.
 The electric cord can get stuck and refuse to budge, making for a potential tripping hazard.
-To repair the cord so that it again rewinds, re-engage the mechanism that winds the cord around a spool inside the vacuum cleaner.
+To repair the cord so that it again rewinds, re-engage the spring loaded cable retractor that winds the cord around a spool inside the vacuum cleaner.
 There are a few methods that you can use to accomplish this, with a few household tools being all that you need.

 Unplug the vacuum cleaner's power cord from the wall outlet.
 Grip the cord a few inches from the hole in the vacuum cleaner that it feeds into.
 Give a sharp tug on the cord.
 Release the cord to re-engage the winding mechanism.
 Feed the cord back into the vacuum cleaner until the plug stops at the hole.

 Video of the Day

 Remove the vacuum cleaner's plug from the wall outlet.
 Play the beam of a flashlight on the hole where the cord enters the vacuum cleaner.
 With your fingers, remove loose dirt or other contaminants sticking in the hole.
 Wind double-sided tape around the eraser end of a pencil.
 Place the pencil, eraser end first, into the sides of the hole.
 Twist the pencil clockwise as your circle the inside of the hole, around the cord, to adhere contaminants inside to the double-sided tape.
 Remove the pencil and discard it and the contaminants in the trash.
 Give the cord a tug to re-engage the winding mechanism.